bmedici/rest-ftp-daemon/README.md

 Installation
 ------------------------------------------------------------------------------------

-This project is available as a rubygem, requires on ruby >= 1.9 and rubygems installed.
+This project is available as a rubygem, requires on ruby >= 1.9.3 and rubygems installed.

 Get and install the gem from rubygems.org:

 ```
+# apt-get install ruby2.1 rubygems
-gem install rest-ftp-daemon
+gem install rest-ftp-daemon --no-ri --no-rdoc
 ```

 Start the daemon: